IRL2/nanover-server-py/paper/paper.md

 @valsson_enhancing_2016], steered molecular dynamics [@izrailev_steered_1999; @park_free_2003],
 replica exchange approaches [@swendsen_replica_1986; @geyer_markov_1991; @sugita_replica_exchange_1999]
 and adaptive biasing force methods [@darve_calculating_2001; @comer_adaptive_2015].
-Though undoubtedly effective, many of these techniques have certain limitations, such as needing to specify a pre-determined reaction coordinate or collective variable(s), imposing pre-defined constraints or restraints on the molecular system, requiring a large number of simulation steps and/or multiple simulations to sample the desired behaviour, or using adaptive strategies that are not guaranteed to investigate the desired behaviour.
+Though effective, many of these techniques have certain limitations, such as (a) requiring a priori definition of a reaction coordinate, collective variable(s) and/or constraints or restraints on the system, (b) needing a large number of simulation steps and/or multiple parallel simulations, or (c) using adaptive strategies that are not guaranteed to sample the desired behaviour.

 Interactive molecular dynamics (iMD) is an out-of-equilibrium approach that allows researchers to bias molecular simulations on-the-fly, without the need to pre-define the behaviour of the system of interest [Citations].
 It